23A91A61D8/Build-Secure-PKI-Based-2FA-Microservice-with-Docker/README.md

 ## Overview
 This project implements a secure, containerized authentication microservice using **Public Key Infrastructure (PKI)** and **Time-based One-Time Password (TOTP)** two-factor authentication.
 It demonstrates enterprise-grade security practices including RSA encryption, secure key handling, Docker containerization, persistent storage, and automated cron jobs.

-This project was developed as part of the **Partnr Mandatory Task**.

 ---

 ## Objective